BETA PHOTO: 1. Oh Gigantic 5.7 2. The Return 5.8 3. Big Dave's...

 From downtown Chattanooga, go north on U.S. 27 toward Dayton.
 Take the Chickamauga Dam exit; going left from the exit, drive almost three miles to the second traffic light.
 Turn left here onto Montlake Mountain Road.
 Just before a sharp hairpin turn, watch for the entrance to a state park on the left.
 Park here and cross the road to find a trail about 50' up the road from the park entrance.
 A 10-minute (or less) hike up the trail will bring you to the base of the cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Leda:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Leda: